Barbara C. Morton: How VA Improved Performance by Investing in Customer Experience

 Since VA began reporting customer experience metrics, overall trust has increased 17% (55% in Q2 of FY 2016 to 72% in Q1 of FY 2020).
 Veterans noting improvements in their preferred VA facilities increased 10% between 2018 and 2019.
 This follows a trend of recognition for the efforts of many at VA, including Barbara C. Morton, Deputy Chief at the Veteran Experience Office (VEO).
 Morton was recognized in 2019 with a Presidential Gears in Government award for her work improving customer experience (CX) at VA.
 She has attributed the accolade to her team and the VA hospitals that collaborate with VEO.

-On March 25 at 2:00 PM EDT, hear Morton share insights from her experience and achievements on our webinar “Taking a Holistic Approach to Government Customer Experience.”
-Register today.
+Hear Morton share insights from her experience and achievements on our webinar “Taking a Holistic Approach to Government Customer Experience.”
+Listen now.

 Ahead of the webinar, Morton spoke with Neustar about customer experience in government, adopting best practices from the private sector, principles that other Federal agencies might consider, and more.